-In 2007 and again in 2013 the National Parks and Wildlife Service (NPWS) published a report detailing the conservation status in Ireland of habitats and species listed in the EU Habitats Directive (92/43/EEC), often referred to as the Article 17 Report.
-Under the Habitats Directive, each Member State is obliged to undertake surveillance of the conservation status of the natural habitats and species in the Annexes and under Article 17, to report to the European Commission every six years on their status and on the implementation of the measures taken under the Directive.
+In 2007 and again in 2013 the National Parks and Wildlife Service (NPWS) published a report detailing the conservation status in Ireland of habitats and species listed in the EU Habitats Directive (92/43/EEC), often referred to as the Article 17 Report.9 Under the Habitats Directive, each Member State is obliged to undertake surveillance of the conservation status of the natural habitats and species in the Annexes and under Article 17, to report to the European Commission every six years on their status and on the implementation of the measures taken under the Directive.
 Appendix G sets out a summary of the conservation status of each habitat and species from both 2007 and 2013.

-In the Article 17 Report for 2013, 9% of habitats were assessed as "favourable", 50% as "inadequate" and 41% as "bad".
+For the 2013 submission, Ireland's Article 17 Report recorded 9% of habitats were assessed as "favourable", 50% as "inadequate" and 41% as "bad".
 Among the key findings were: